YanDawei101/yandawei.github.io/_pages/about.md

   - /about.html
 ---

-I am Yan Dawei, a final year PhD student at the School of Computer Science and Technology, University of Science and Technology of China.
-My supervisors are Prof. Yang Panlong and Prof. Li Xiangyang (ACM/IEEE Fellow).
-My research interests cover wireless sensing, mobile computing, and RF fingerprinting.
+I am Dawei Yan, a final year PhD student at the School of Computer Science and Technology, University of Science and Technology of China.
+My supervisors are Prof. Panlong Yang and Prof. Xiang-Yang Li (ACM/IEEE Fellow).
+My research interests cover wireless sensing, mobile computing, and RF fingerprints.
 Researchers are welcome to contact me via email, and I look forward to our collaboration to make meaningful research contributions!

 Educations
 ======